stefanotoole/stefanotoole.github.io/index.md

 ## About Me

 I am a final year Ph.D. student in the [AI and Autonomy Lab](https://cis.unimelb.edu.au/agentlab) at University of Melbourne.
-My research focuses on the intersection of AI planning and learning for seuqential decision making problems.
+My research focuses on the intersection of AI planning and learning for sequential decision making problems.

 ## Publications
 - **Width-based Lookaheads with Learnt Base Policies and Heuristics Over the Atari-2600 Benchmark**